hackerb9/vt340test/charset/DECAPL.md

 | GL  | G0               | `0x0F`                         |
 | GR  | G1               | `ESC` `~`                      |

-### APL in GR
+To return to normal, remap GR to point to G2: `ESC` `}`.

-If I'm reading the manual correctly, GR, the active 8-bit character set, was changed to point to G1 (APL) instead of G2 (Latin-1).
+### APL in GR (8-bit chars)

+Hackerb9 believes that the VAX APL manual says that GR, the active 8-bit character set, was changed to point to G1 (APL).
 Meaning, the APL program used bytes with the high-bit set to show APL instead of shifts (LS0, LS1).
 This technique would not work in a modern terminal which supports UTF-8.

 Here are the hexadecimal codes for APL when shifted into GR.